orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 README for development branch of inxi Perl version: pinxi
 ====================================================================
 FILE:    README.txt
-VERSION: 3.7
+VERSION: 3.8
-DATE:    2018-03-22
+DATE:    2018-03-24

-NOTE: While the real program name will never change, for the sake of clarity, I will refer to the inxi-perl dev branch inxi as pinxi, and bash/gawk master branch inxi as binxi in the following.
+NOTE: While the real program name will never change, for the sake of clarity, the inxi-perl branch inxi is called pinxi, so it can be run next to either inxi-legacy (binxi) or master (inxi).

-During development, so I can more easily test changes, the name is changed on the file and internally to pinxi until it is ready  for release in master branch.

 ====================================================================